diogosoares22/ada-fix-it/index.md

 ### Is the difference statistical significant?

 Technically by computing a *Student t-test* for both distributions we can compute the p-value of the null-hypothesis stating that the two distributions have the same mean.
-One can do this computation and see that the p-value is 2.3e-05, conventionally with such a low p-value it's often stated that we can reject the null hypothesis, therefore implying the difference to be statistically significant.
+One can do this computation and see that the p-value is 2.3e-05, conventionally with such a low p-value it's often stated that we can reject the null hypothesis, therefore **implying the difference to be statistically significant**.
 In the end, we can conclude that on average the age of Trump speaker is smaller than the average of a Clinton speaker, therefore if we assume people talk more often about the people they support, this would be contradicting the conventional wisdom.
 However, recently there is an increasing amount of critique surrounding the speech of most authors, so we can be observing the inverse pattern, where a Trump Speaker would be more likely to be supporting Clinton, in this case the conventional wisdom would hold true.
 To sum up the data doesn't provide insights on the accuracy of the conventional wisdom.

 ## Gender